(Government-Funded Bachelor's Degree Programmes)

 |Step 5:||Application acknowledgement|

-An acknowledgement of your application will be shown immediately after your successful payment of the application fee.
-In addition, an email to acknowledge receipt of your application will be sent to you.
+An acknowledgement of your application will be shown online upon submission of your application.
+The programme name will appear under "Submitted Application" in your application account.
+An email acknowledging receipt of your application will also be sent to you.

-|Step 6:||Additional information after submission of applications|
+|Step 6:||Change of information after submission of applications|

 If you cannot apply via the online application system, please contact us for the paper application form.
 The application fee is HK$400 per programme.